Other Significant Fellowships

 Loading Fellow

-Lendrum Priory Visiting Fellowship (University of Bern, Switzerland)
+Lendrum Book Visiting Fellowship (University of Leicester, UK)

 The Durham Residential Library Fellowships are a particularly good opportunity for independent researchers like me to keep up their research skills and maintain a research profile.
 During my Barker Visting Fellowship at Durham, I gave a paper on the monograph I had just published, took part in a ‘work in progress’ session, made connections with new colleagues with similar research interests, and reconnected with old friends based at Durham.
 The focus of my fellowship was the Grey papers in the Palace Green Library, in which I explored correspondence between Richard More O’Ferrall, the Irish Catholic governor of Malta between 1847...